KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 The infamous [Tsavo Lions](https://www.fieldmuseum.org/blog/tsavo-lions) are two of the most high profile items in the collection.
 In 1898, they went on a man-eating spree, terrorizing railway construction workers in Kenya for nine months, until they were shot dead.
 They were the subject of the 1996 movie The Ghost and the Darkness, starring Val Kilmer.

 ![](djangocon-us-2025-recap-images/field-museum-megalodon-shark-replica-jaw.jpg)
-Megalodon, the largest shark to ever live, preyed on whales and went extinct when oceans worldwide got colder.
+[Megalodon](https://www.fieldmuseum.org/blog/four-fossil-sharks-are-cooler-megalodon), the largest shark to ever live, preyed on whales and went extinct when oceans worldwide got colder.
 This jaw and teeth (replica cast) was dated 23-3.6 million years ago.

 ![](djangocon-us-2025-recap-images/field-museum-inside-ancient-egypt.jpg)
-A three story replica of an ancient Egyptian tomb, including two authentic burial chambers that date to 2400 B.C. and contain 23 human and 30 animal mummies, one of the largest collections in the world, artifacts from everyday life and mummification rituals.
+Among the museum's holdings is one of the most impressive [ancient Egypt collections](https://www.fieldmuseum.org/exhibition/inside-ancient-egypt) in the world, including a three story replica of an ancient Egyptian tomb that contains two authentic burial chambers that date to 2400 B.C., 23 human and 30 animal mummies, artifacts from everyday life and mummification rituals.

 ### Shaw's Crab House Lunch Special